Did you get a toaster oven hoping to make smaller meals for one or two people? But now you’re having trouble finding

 We’ve been there too and have tried A LOT of different pans and baking dishes.
 Some we already had but didn’t consider at first and others we’ve picked up over the last 5 years.

-Below are the toaster oven pans, baking dishes, and accessory we use.
+Below are the toaster oven pans, baking dishes, and accessories we use.
 Hopefully, they’ll give you a few ideas and help you get the most out of your little oven.

 *As toaster ovens vary greatly, always review your manual and follow the manufacturer’s recommendations for what materials are acceptable to use in your specific oven.

 A Few Reader Suggestions